rboehme/angular-ui-list-view/README.md

 #####Short doc for all textarea attributes:
 * `ng-model`, the value to bind the textarea to
 * `name`, specifies the name attribute of an textarea element
+* `id`, specifies the id attribute of an textarea element
 * `placeholder`, sets the floating label
 * `ng-disabled`, specifies that an textarea element should be disabled